 How Much Social Security and Health Insurance do Employees Contribute?

-13.78% of an employee’s gross monthly salary (above the minimum and up to the maximum social security income) goes towards social security payments.
+13.78% of an employee’s gross monthly salary (above the minimum and up to the maximum social security income) goes towards social security and health insurance.
 This is inclusive of bonuses, and is deducted and paid by the employer on behalf of the employee.

 What Social Security and Health Insurance Contributions Must the Employer Make?

-Alongside the employee contribution of 13.78%, employers in Bulgaria are required to contribute a minimum of 18.92% (maximum of 19.62%) to the employee’s social security.
-Similarly to the employee’s contribution, this is calculated based on the total social security income for the month, which includes bonuses.
+Alongside the employee contribution of 13.78%, employers in Bulgaria are required to contribute a minimum of 18.92% (up to a maximum of 19.62%) towards the employee’s social security and health insurance.
+As with the employee’s contribution, this is calculated on the total social security income for the month, which includes bonuses.

 What Tax Reliefs or Deductions can be Applied to Bonuses?

-While tax reliefs are not directly related to bonuses, they can be applied to the overall amount of tax paid through the calendar year (including tax paid on bonuses).
+While tax reliefs are not directly linked to bonuses, they can be applied to the overall amount of tax paid through the calendar year, including tax paid on bonuses.

-- Employees with a documented disability can receive a tax relief of BGN 66 net per month
+- Employees with a documented disability can receive tax relief of EUR 33.74 net per month.

-- If an employee has gifted to an official listed charity, the amount gifted can be deducted from their annual tax base
+- If an employee has donated to an officially listed charity, the amount donated can be deducted from their annual tax base.

 What are the Rules of Holiday Compensation in Regard to Bonuses?

-Holiday compensation is calculated based on the previous month’s salary.
-If an employee received a permanent bonus the month before, the amount is included in the compensation calculations.
-One time bonuses are not included.
-Compensation for unused paid leave is only charged 10% tax (no social security).
+Holiday compensation is calculated using the employee’s remuneration from a qualifying reference month, in line with the Labour Code, rather than simply the previous month’s pay.
+Whether a bonus is included depends on its nature: bonuses that form part of the employee’s regular remuneration are generally included, while genuine one-off bonuses usually are not.
+Compensation for unused paid leave is charged only 10% tax, with no social security.
 To find out more about holiday compensation and public holidays in Bulgaria, read our article here.

 What Best Practices can Employers use to Ensure Correct Taxation of Bonuses?

-Measures like clear internal policies, accurate payroll processing, timely reporting, and regular training help employers stay compliant with the latest regulations on the taxation of employee bonuses.
+Measures such as clear internal policies, accurate payroll processing, timely reporting, and regular training help employers stay compliant with the latest regulations on the taxation of employee bonuses.

 How can Leinonen Bulgaria Help?